NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

-Synonym: Teturamin US brand name: Antabuse Abbreviations: DS
+Synonym: Teturamin US brand name: Antabuse Abbreviation: DS